firemodels/bot/Revbot/README.md

-# Revbot: A script for generating fds and running a test case for many fds repo revisons
+# Revbot: A script for testing fds by running it for using many fds repo revisons

-### Usage
+### revbot.sh usage

 revbot.sh [options] [casename.fds]